 Our Puffin program is present on the Boys Camp and Non-Binary campus, and Girls Camp and Non-Binary campus.
 They do not do activities together, but may see each other in passing.

-Girls Camp and Non-Binary campus has 2 cabins of Puffins, with a ratio of 10:2 campers to Cabin Leaders with an additional support leader.
+Girls Camp and Non-Binary campus has 2 cabins of Puffins, with a ratio of 10:2 campers to Cabin Counselors with an additional support counselor.
 Like Boys Camp, they will interact frequently, take part of camp traditions together, and build friendships between the two cabins.
 The rest of Girls Camp is made up of 5 cabins, with 8 campers in each.

 How many kids will I interact with every day?
 AND Do they always do everything with the kids from the cabin?